Testament (band): Transitional period (1992–2004)

 Tempesta left Testament shortly before the release of Low to join White Zombie, being replaced by Jon Dette for the following tour, though the latter would leave the band in 1995.
 Dette's replacement was former Machine Head drummer Chris Kontos.
 This lineup was featured on the band's cover version of Judas Priest's "Rapid Fire".
 After their 1996 club tour, Christian, Murphy, and Kontos all departed the band.
 During the time Kontos was in Testament, he suggested the band drop the name altogether and call the band Dog Faced Gods.
 This idea was turned down by Billy and Peterson who both wanted to continue with the Testament name.
 The two later temporarily disbanded Testament.

-The band's sixth studio album, Demonic (1997), took a new approach, and found Testament experimenting with death metal more.
+The band's seventh studio album, Demonic (1997), took a new approach, and found Testament experimenting with death metal more.
 The album featured Peterson on both lead and rhythm guitar (although Alvelais made a guest appearance, and played on the subsequent tour), early member Derrick Ramirez on bass guitar, and Dark Angel and former Death drummer Gene Hoglan.
-Hoglan left before the Demonic tour to join Strapping Young Lad, with Steve Jacobs doing the South American leg of the tour and Jon Dette returning later.
+Hoglan left before the Demonic tour began by joining Strapping Young Lad, with Steve Jacobs doing the South American leg of the tour and Jon Dette returning later.
 Hoglan's loyalty to Strapping Young Lad and his desire to not remain a member of Testament actually came to realization during a published interview the band conducted with Metal Maniacs magazine.

 By 1998, Ramirez, Alvelais and Dette had all departed and Murphy had returned for the band's eighth studio album The Gathering, released in June 1999.
 The rhythm section on The Gathering was highly respected, consisting of metal fretless bassist Steve Di Giorgio (formerly of Death and Sadus) and original Slayer drummer Dave Lombardo.
 The sound of the album was largely a combination of death metal and thrash metal, with a minor black metal influence from Peterson's side project, Dragonlord.